-FACTOR What do you have that you are good at?
-STRATEGIES What do you need to do to further improve what you are good at?
-WEAKNESSES What are you lacking and are not at?
-What do you need to do to change weakness into strengths?
-Regulatory Environment (internal) MFMA, IDP, Treasury regulations Policies in place Guidance on finances Strengthen and review the existing policies to mitigate gaps and conduct regular policy awareness and workshops Outdated policies and regular workshops Review policies on an annual basis • Technology Emerging technologies Access to the latest devices for senior officials Utilization of techno resource.
-Explore technology related projects Do more investment in procurement of working tools and systems Lack of exposure, interest in the sector.
-Backlog in technology and usage of old technologies Invest in innovation.
-Research Techno awareness campaigns Incremental investments in new technologies and upgrade existing technologies to meet current demands and future needs of the people
+FACTOR STRENGTHS STRATEGIES WEAKNESSES STRATEGIES What do you have that you are good at?
+What do you need to do to further improve what you are good at?
+What are you lacking and are not at?
+What do you need to do to change weaknesses into strengths?
+Organisational Structural Arrangements Reviewed organisational structure Experienced leadership in local government Put in relevant personnel.
+Strengthen the institutional culture.
+Review/revise organogram Staff retainment measures Fear of bloated structure Overload resulting in low morale.
+Lack of service to our customers Inability to compete with financial incentives provided in other Municipalities Fill in vacant posts (Building Inspector/controller, Agricultural Officer).
+(Shared services with DM co-ordinated by Cogta and neighbouring municipalities) (1x Project Manager,1x Building Inspector, Housing Administrator) Improve unit coordination Improve revenue collection (revenue enhancement strategy) internally Regulatory Environment (internal) MFMA, IDP, Treasury regulations Policies in place and reviewed Guidance on finances Strengthen and review the existing policies to mitigate gaps and conduct regular policy awareness and workshops Outdated policies and regular workshops Review policies • Technology Emerging technologies Access to the latest devices for senior officials Utilization of techno resources.
+Explore technology-related projects Do more investment in the procurement of working tools and systems Lack of exposure, and interest in the sector.
+Backlog in technology and usage of old technologies Invest in innovation including Apps.
+Research Techno awareness campaigns Incremental investments in new technologies and upgrading existing technologies to meet current demands and future needs of the people